Forest ecology: Ecological potential of forest species

 Every parameter is scored between 0 and 5 for each considered species, and then a global mean value calculated.
 A value above 3.5 is considered high, below 3.0 low, and intermediate for those in between.
 In this study Fagus sylvatica has a score of 3.82, Fraxinus excelsior 3.08 and Juglans regia 2.92; and are examples of the three categories.

 Matter and energy flows

 Energy flux

 Forests accumulate large amounts of standing biomass, and many are capable of accumulating it at high rates, i.e. they are highly productive.
 Such high levels of biomass and tall vertical structures represent large stores of potential energy that can be converted to kinetic energy under the right circumstances.

 The world’s forests contain about 606 gigatonnes of living biomass (above- and below-ground) and 59 gigatonnes of dead wood.

-Two such conversions of great importance are fires and treefalls, both of which radically alter the biota and the physical environment where they occur.
-Also, in forests of high productivity, the rapid growth of the trees themselves induces biotic and environmental changes, although at a slower rate and lower intensity than relatively instantaneous disturbances such as fires.
+Two such conversions of great importance are fires and treefalls, both of which radically alter the biome and the physical environment where they occur.
+Also, in forests of high productivity, the rapid growth of the trees themselves induces biome and environmental changes, although at a slower rate and lower intensity than relatively instantaneous disturbances such as fires.